 After opening the door, he walked inside.
 I followed and looked around.
 The room was incredibly dark, but I could barely make out two people.
 Before I could ask any questions, Edwin shut the door and the lights came on, revealing the two figures.

 One was a woman, not much older than me, but I could tell she was very experienced.
 She had long white hair with black tips.
 Her headband held up her bangs slightly, allowing a good view of her electrifying blue eyes.
-The only jewelry she wore were blue gem earrings and a black choker around her neck.
+The only jewelry I could see was blue gem earrings and a black choker around her neck.
 I noted that her outfit was very complex, having a silver sleeveless coat with golden trim and blue buttons, underneath she wore a black tank top with additional sleeves that hung around her upper arm.
 Over the black tank was a bright blue shirt that reached her mid-stomach.
-She also wore black pants that went into her knee high silver boots.
+She also wore black pants that went into her knee-high silver boots.
 Finally, she had two twin swords, one on each side of her.
 Their handles were crafted finely and a large emerald was placed on the end of each hilt.

 The other figure was a guy around my age, probably older.
 He was taller than all of us, only by a few inches though.
 His straight blonde hair barely brushed past his chin, but there seemed to be one small section of hair on top his head where is parted that stuck straight up.
 His bangs were to the side and showed me his turquoise eyes.
 He had on a brown and red leather jacket over a lighter brown V-neck that was tucked into his dark jeans, showing his black belt.
 On his feet were dark heavy boots.
 Steel-toed no less.
 My kind of shoe-wear.